 EPOS

 The goal for the next 6 months is to identify and start to verify technical solutions which would help to implement both use-case scenarios.
-Several possibilities are under consideration right now, including EGI Long tail of science model.
+Several possibilities are under consideration right now, including EGI Long Tail of Science model.
 CTA ESFRI AAAI implementations are analysed as well.
 Once identified and tested, the technical information will be passed to the EPOS IT groups for verification and validation before it will be implemented by ICS-C, ICS-D and TCSs.

 Disaster Mitigation